shrage/atavya/.ai/_core/conversation_monitoring.md

 ## Documentation Update Triggers

-Identify when documentation should be updated:
+The AI assistant identifies when documentation should be updated:

 1. **After Checkpoint 1**:
    - Update requirements documentation (if needed)